aishani-goyal/JWT-based-Authentication/README.md

-# 🔐 JWT Authentication API with Node.js, Express & MongoDB
+# 🔐 RESTful API with JWT-Based User Authentication using Node.js and MongoDB

 This project demonstrates the implementation of **JWT-based authentication** in a **RESTful API** built with **Node.js**, **Express**, and **MongoDB**.
 The API allows users to register, log in, and access protected routes using secure token-based authentication.